BA in Global Studies

 The curriculum leading to a BA in global studies consists of 33 semester hours of coursework (11 courses) and the fulfillment of a language proficiency requirement.
 Courses completed to satisfy the language requirement do not count toward the 33 semester hours of coursework.

-The major in global studies requires students to complete the following global studies core courses in addition to seven (7) GLST elective courses:
+The major in global studies requires students to complete the following global studies core courses in addition to their GLST elective courses:

 - GLST 101 Introduction to Global Studies